 - Turn OFF the genset first before unplugging the power cable.

 If you don’t have a transfer system, in my view, the simplest way of connecting a portable source to your house is by using the main service panel.
 First of all, flip the main circuit breaker to OFF (OPEN) position.
 Then the panel’s cover door can be removed.
 Most portable generators rated 5000 watt or higher have 4-prong 125/250V twist-lock outlet NEMA L14-30.
 It provides two “hot” wires, the neutral and ground (see diagram above).
 Take a cord with 4-wire generator plug on one end and loose leads on the other.
-Connect these leads after the main breaker to the corresponding downstream lines of your building and ground.
-Make sure the connection is indeed downstream, not upstream, i.e. not to the lines that go to your meter.
+Connect these leads after the main breaker to the corresponding downstream lines of your building.
+Make sure your connection is indeed downstream, not upstream, i.e. not to the lines that go to your meter.
 Turn off all individual breakers.
-After you start up the genset, to prevent its overload activate only those lines you need and do it one at a time.
+After you start up the genset, to prevent its overload activate only those lines you need, and do it one at a time.
 Alternatively, if you want a “pluggable” method, an electric drier outlet can be used as described below.

 CONNECTING A 4-PRONG CABLE TO 3-PRONG OUTLET.